Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Optimal portfolio choice, portfolio liquidation, and portfolio transition with online learning and execution costs

-In this section, we consider an agent facing either a portfolio choice, an optimal portfolio liquidation, or an optimal portfolio transition problem.
-The modelling framework in these three cases is the same and the difference only comes from the objective functions (see below).\\

-In order to simplify the equations, and only for that purpose, we consider a simplified framework with one risk-free asset and one risky asset.
-Moreover, we assume that the risk-free asset yields no interest.
-It is noteworthy that the model can easily be generalized to the multi-risky-asset case and to the case of a positive (or negative) risk-free interest rate $r$.\\
+As above we consider a financial market with one risk-free asset and $d$ risky assets.
+In order to simplify the equations, we assume that the risk-free asset yields no interest.
+It is noteworthy that the model can easily be generalized to the case of a non-zero risk-free interest rate $r$.\\

-In what follows, we consider that the price $S$ of the risky asset has the following drifted Bachelier dynamics:\footnote{Unlike in the previous sections, we consider a Bachelier dynamics instead of the classical Black-Scholes dynamics.
-The Bachelier dynamics is indeed standard in the optimal execution literature, although it raises the problem of negative prices.
-The model we use is therefore subject to criticisms when the horizon of the problem is far away in the future.}
+We index by $i \in \left\{1,\hdots,d\right\}$ the $d$ risky assets.
+For $i\in\left\{1,\hdots,d\right\} $, the price of the $i^\text{th}$ risky asset $S^i$ has the following drifted Bachelier dynamics\footnote{Unlike in the previous sections where we used the classical Black-Scholes (log-normal) dynamics, we consider here the Bachelier dynamics.
+This dynamics is indeed standard in the optimal execution literature, although it raises the problem of negative prices.}

-As in the previous sections, we assume that the drift $\mu$ is unknown.
-At time $t=0$, the agent's belief about the value of $\mu$ is modeled by a Gaussian prior distribution